 - Daily access to functional literacy and numeracy activities

-- Access to regular physical activity to promote physical and mental health and well-being including access to community facilities such as swimming and horse riding, as appropriate
+- Access to regular physical activity to promote physical and mental health and well-being including The Daily Mile and sensory circuits and access to community facilities such as swimming and horse riding, as appropriate

 - Learning at all levels is designed to be fun, purposeful and relevant to individual needs.
 Pupils learn from each other as well as from the adults and we place great emphasis on pupils recognising, respecting and valuing first themselves and then their peers.

-Learners in KS4 and Post 16 access a curriculum where the focus is even more sharply focused on practical life skills transferable within and beyond school.
-Access to opportunities to develop and extend skills for volunteering and potential employment are promoted for some learners in P16.
+Learners in KS4 and Post 16 (PFA, Preparation for Adulthood) access a curriculum where the focus is even more sharply focused on practical life skills transferable within and beyond school.
+Access to opportunities to develop and extend skills for volunteering and potential supported employment are promoted for some learners in P16.